gruppe-adler/grad_civs/README.md

 Attribute                | Default Value | Explanation
 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
 autoInit                 | 1             | Toggles on automatic initialization of module on missions start (0/1).
-Turn this off if you want to use functions to set civs properties first. enableOnFoot             | 1             | Enable civilians on foot (0/1). enableInVehicles         | 1             | Enable civilians in vehicles (0/1). maxCivsOnFoot            | 30            | Maximum number of civs on foot.
+Turn this off if you want to use functions to set civs properties first. automaticVehicleGroupSize| 1             | Allow vehicles to be filled according to capacity, ignoring *initialGroupSize* (0,1). enableOnFoot             | 1             | Enable civilians on foot (0/1). enableInVehicles         | 1             | Enable civilians in vehicles (0/1). maxCivsOnFoot            | 30            | Maximum number of civs on foot.